The major emphasis of the Champion Baseball League is to:

 - Game clock (or umpire watch or home team scorer watch) will start once the home team takes the field.
 If time expires once an inning is started the inning will be completed before the game is considered to be completed.
 Any inning that is started will be completed.

 - The home team scorekeeper will be the official score keeper for each game.
 The home team is the first team listed in the game schedule and sits on the first base side of the field.
-A batting order should be given to each team prior to a game and substitutions should be given as well for the Minor, Major and Senior Division teams during a game.
+A batting order should be given to each team prior to a game.

 - If a late player comes into the game, the player is to be placed at the bottom of the batting order and is not to play until the full completion of the current inning.